-4 Key Trends in Weapon Detection Systems for 2025
+Key Trends in Weapon Detection Systems for 2026

 The weapons detection system you’re considering for your organization is not the same technology that you or your peers might have acquired a decade ago.
 The world has evolved rapidly since then, and so has weapons detection system technology.

-Below, we outline four key trends poised to play a significant role in the weapons detection industry in 2025.
+Below, we outline four key trends poised to play a significant role in the weapons detection industry in 2026.
 Organizations that stay ahead of these trends stand to gain significant advantages, while those who lag behind may miss out on crucial benefits these innovations offer.

 A.I. is transforming the efficiency of countless industries, and the weapons detection systems sector is no exception.
-Many organizations rely on both weapons detection systems and X-ray machines.
+Many organizations rely on both weapons detection systems and X-ray baggage scanner machines.
 The challenge is that these systems often operate independently, requiring at least one dedicated staff member to monitor the X-ray screen at all times—a process that is far from efficient.

 The Athena integrated A.I.-powered X-ray analyzes more images, more consistently than a human, and at a much lower cost per picture.
 This ensures threats may be identified and instantly flagged based on the customer’s requirement of class of item.
 Inorganic materials are colorized, and security personnel are alerted to potential dangers in real time.
 Importantly, the AI software also reduces both false positives (e.g., laptops or other items mistakenly flagged as weapons in metal detectors) and false negatives (e.g., weapons going unrecognized, like a 3D printed gun, or knife in a false-bottom of a bag).
 Alerts from both systems are delivered to a single console, meaning that as little as one operator can manage the integrated platform of a metal detector and an x-ray—making A.I. a true workforce multiplier in these scenarios.